andrewholding/Brundle/README.md

 # Brundle

-Brundle provides a series of functions for the normalisation of ChIP-Seq data to internal or external controls.
+Brundle is an R package that provides a series of functions for the normalisation of ChIP-Seq data to internal or external controls.

 For example data see the data package [BrudleData](https://github.com/andrewholding/BrundleData).